Infrastructure investments with impact

 • Governments and the private sector are increasing commitments, and investors can achieve the dual objective of investment returns and impact.
 The market environment is turning more favourable as interest rates and inflation fall

-• Green and social bonds have grown to a USD 3 trillion market and offer yields comparable to conventional bonds; a substantial share finance infrastructure developments
+• Green and social bonds have grown to a USD 3 trillion market and offer yields comparable to conventional bonds – a substantial share of these finance infrastructure developments

 • Since 2020, the largest infrastructure investment managers have almost doubled aggregate assets to around USD 2.4 trillion.
 Select opportunities in greenfield projects expand the opportunity set for investors looking for impact.